licensebat/licensebat/README.md

 It has paid tiers for commercial projects, although you can still leverage the free tier if you don't have many changes in your repository.

+## Licensebat CLI

+If you want to learn more about the CLI, take a look at the [project's README.md](./licensebat-cli/README.md).
+There you will find information about how to use it.

 ## Supported languages

 These are the languages that `Licensebat` is supporting right now: